 This Vegetable dip goes great with idly/dosa, or as a nice spread on your sandwiches and perfect dip with bread sticks/chips.

 2 cloves of garlic

-1 tsp red chili powder (add another 1/2 tsp for a spicccy version)
+1 teaspoon red chili powder (add another ½ teaspoon for a spicccy version)

 salt to taste